 It’s no secret that the software development profession is dominated by testosterone.
 This has been the case for decades despite recent organizations such as Women Who Code, Girls in Tech, Girl Develop It, Code Like A Girl, Kode With Klossy and many more that are helping drive women to software development and other tech fields.
+Another amazing eye-opening resource I recommend to get a unique perspective into how women are changing the world of development is Women in Game Development: Breaking the Glass Level-Cap by Jennifer Brandes Hepler.
 This article will hopefully help in the effort to drive and empower women to consider or remain in a career in coding by exemplifying, from my personal experience as a male in the profession, why women make great software developers/coders.

 1. Willing To Accept Help And Failure

 It may be just me, but I cannot think of a single week in development where I did not need to reach out for help from either an internal SME (subject matter expert) or an online forum to find an answer to an issue I run into with a piece of software I’m writing.
 I believe there is something to be said about a programmer who can sit down with a problem and systematically break down the issue to derive a solution.
 As a matter of fact, this type of trait is generally a requirement for any programmer, but there are times when putting your pride aside and reaching out for help is the most beneficial action that should be taken.